Are latest detected events of gravitational waves in favor of some models of inflation based on string theory?: Introduction

 There are different classes of inflationary models: (1) Large field such as polynomial, power-law inflation \cite{Liddle6,Bauman, Langios}, and chaotic inflation models \cite{Lewis} and ~(2) a small field such as Hiltop inflationary \cite{Boubekeur} and chaotic models \cite{Martin4}.
 Also, there is another model that is based on cosmological perturbation theory in the Brane-World gravity, which is widely ruled out by Planck \cite{Liddle6, Langios, Martin3, Martin4, Lewis}.
 Based on string theory, researchers have proposed different models such as the prototype model \cite{Port}, KKTLI model \cite{KK}, and IR Dirac-Born-Infeld(DBI) model \cite{DBI}.
 The prototype model of brane inflation and KKTLI are still in good agreement with the direct $H_{0}$ measurement \cite{Rui} and Planck 2018 \cite {Planck2018}, respectively. \\ The general potential of power-law inflation is like $ V(\phi)\propto \phi^{n} $ with scalar field $\phi$.
 Also, the behavior of inflation is often known as power-law expansion like $S(\eta)\propto \eta^{1+\beta}$ with constraint $1+\beta<0$, where $S$ and $\eta$ are scale factor and conformal time, respectively.
-For a given value of the spectral index $ n_{s} $, it has been shown that the acceptable range on $n$ is $(1<n<2.1)$ and its corresponding range on $\beta$ are in agreement with inflation theory and CMB observation (see ~\cite{to}).
+For a given value of the spectral index $ n_{s} $, it has been shown that the general range on $n$ based on Planck 2018 data \cite {Planck2018} is ($n<1$) and then its corresponding range on $\beta$ can be found.